namolnad/local-well-known/README.md

 ### The solution
 local-well-known is a tool designed to streamline the process of getting a publicly-available `apple-app-site-association` file up and running, without needing to worry about pestering your backend team or deploying anything to production.
 There have been a number of articles written on the subject to make this process easier, but they all require you to manage updating config files (e.g. entitlements file) and additional tooling yourself (e.g. ngrok).

-Under the hood, local-well-known spins up an extremely lightweight server to locally host a very simple `apple-app-site-association` file and [SSH is utilized](https://localhost.run) to open up a remote tunnel to make this file publicly available.
+Under the hood, local-well-known spins up an extremely lightweight server to locally host a very simple `apple-app-site-association` file and [ngrok is utilized](https://ngrok.com) to open up a remote tunnel to make this file publicly available.
 If you set the corresponding `--entitlements-file` option, your entitlements file will be updated automatically.

 ## Installation
 **Homebrew**